crcresearch/BrowserNovice/README.md

 user data for marketing or surveillance, frequently without explicit consent.
 It is crucial to regularly ensure the latest features of default configurations, which are most relevant for novice users, adequately address growing privacy demands given the centrality of web browsers to internet usage.
 Our work scrutinizes the privacy claims of desktop browsers and their default configurations.

-To ensure adequate experiment coverage, we used in-browser testing from three different toolkits on two operating systems, since browsers use local storage differently based on their platform.

 Due to the frequent updates of browsers and operating systems, we provide this repository for future researchers to utilize our analysis script and evaluate and report discrepancies in future versions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>